TylerNiemann/Dog-Clothing-Store/README.md

 Payment processing: Users can securely complete their purchase using Stripe for payment processing.

+Pagination: The platform incorporates pagination to allow users to navigate through large sets of products easily.

 Firestore integration: The platform uses Firestore as the database to store product information, user data, and cart details.

 Responsive UI: The platform is designed to provide a seamless experience on both desktop and mobile devices.